Air Vietnam Flight 706

-Air Vietnam Flight 706 was a Boeing 727 that crashed on September 15, 1974, near Phan Rang Air Base in South Vietnam.
+Air Vietnam Flight 706 was a Boeing 727 that crashed on September 15, 1974, after three hijackers detonated hand grenades as it was approaching Phan Rang Air Base in South Vietnam for an emergency landing.
+All 67 passengers and 8 crew members aboard the aircraft were killed in the crash.

-Hijack
+Hijacking and crash

 Le Duc Tan, a ranger in the South Vietnamese army who had recently been demoted from captain to lieutenant for the theft of two cars in Da Nang, smooth-talked his way past security checkpoints.
-After taking off from Da Nang International Airport (DAD/VVDN) in South Vietnam on a regularly scheduled flight to Saigon's Tan Son Nhat International Airport (SGN/VVTS), the flight was hijacked by Tan, holding two grenades.
-He demanded to be flown to Hanoi in North Vietnam.
-For unknown reasons the pilots approached the airfield at Phan Rang Air Base but aborted the landing.
+After taking off from Da Nang International Airport (DAD/VVDN) in South Vietnam on a regularly scheduled flight to Saigon's Tan Son Nhat International Airport (SGN/VVTS), the flight was hijacked by Tan and two accomplices, holding two grenades.
+They demanded to be flown to Hanoi in North Vietnam.
+The pilot told the hijackers that he had to land for fuel at Phan Rang Air Base.

-Crash
+Shortly before the plane exploded, the pilot radioed that the hijacker was pulling the pins on two grenades.
 The aircraft overshot the base leg and initiated a left turn, during which it lost control.
 Shortly after that, it plunged to the ground from an altitude of 1000 ft, killing all 75 people aboard.

-Cause

-Even though the exact cause remains unclear, it has been speculated that the hijacker caused the crash by setting off his grenades after the pilots refused to give in to his demands.